mchianale/loan_request_application/README.md

 pip install -r services/requirements.txt pip install -r frontend/requirements.txt
 ```
 **Warning:** For all dependent applications that call other services, ensure that the host is set to `localhost`.
-Currently, the hosts are configured using container names, as each service container is on the same Docker network.
+Currently, the hosts are configured using container names, as each service container is on the same Docker network expect for `mongodb`, which is isolate based on docker-compose netwokds implementation.

 ### Using Docker
 **Containerization :**